hanh-nguyen/flightstatus/README.md

 | Validation |   0.46   |  0.59   |      0.47      |
 |    Test    |   0.46   |  0.59   |      0.50      |

-The top features selected are the scheduled arrival time, airline, month of the year, and flight distance.
+### Interpreting the model
+I run partial dependence plots for the top features.
+Partial dependence plots show how a feature affects predictions.
+The plots show that:
+- given other features are the same, flights with scheduled arrival around 7-10 in the morning will have the highest likelihood of being on-time while arrving around midnight will have the highest likelihood of serious delay or cancellation.
+- given other features are the same, flights during September-November will have the highest likelihood of being on-time while flights in December and February tend to be delayed or cancelled.

 Flight delays and cancellations have several causes: weather, security, late aircraft, etc. Therefore, in order to improve the model's performance, we would need to collect more extensive information.

 To reproduce the models, follow the [Instructions](#instructions) section.